AuditDeploy/Builder/README.md

 Important to note: at this time, if you create your own builder.yaml and initialize a project with config, you should include all of the builder parameters (even if they are empty) in order for the `builder` command to work properly.
 This will be address in the next version.

-## Builder CLI Exec Commands & Flags
+## builder CLI Exec Commands & Flags

 ### Commands:

-Builder is great at guessing what to do with most repos it's given, for the other case, you need to initialize your project by placing a user defined builder.yaml in your repo and running the `config` command.
+builder is great at guessing what to do with most repos it's given, for the other case, you need to initialize your project by placing a user defined builder.yaml in your repo and running the `config` command.

 - `builder init`: auto default build a project (creates packaged artifact) with metadata and logs, creates default builder.yaml
   - only necessary argument is a github repo url